therealdreg/call_trick_r2pipe/README.md

                 r2.cmd(csa)
 ```

+This script search all C-STRING-STYLE in .text section and mark each one like string

-Just use this script (#!pipe python3 poc.py) inside your r2 session:
+Just use this script with "#!pipe python3 poc.py" command inside your r2 session:
 ```
 dreg@fr33project:~# r2 64sudorevshell
 [0x00401000]> #!pipe python3 poc.py